Decorative neutral curve divider

 Ambiguity is the enemy of efficiency.
 Before you even send the first email, you need a clear plan.
 Kicking off the collaboration by defining the scope, timeline, and expected outcomes prevents misunderstandings and keeps the project on track.
 Let your SME know exactly what you need from them, why their contribution is critical, and what the deadlines are.
 It’s also helpful to outline the review process so they know when and how their feedback will be incorporated.
 Setting these ground rules upfront shows you value their time and helps them fit your request into their busy schedule, which is a crucial first step in any successful project.

-Build a System for Managing Knowledge
+Create a Simple System for Sharing Knowledge

 Constantly asking SMEs for the same information is a drain on everyone’s time and a quick way to strain the relationship.
 Instead, focus on creating a single source of truth.
 Every time you get a valuable piece of information, a product detail, or a security spec, save it in a centralized, searchable location.
 An AI deal desk solution can automate this process, capturing and organizing information so it’s ready for the next proposal.
 By building a system for managing knowledge, you reduce repetitive requests and empower your team to find answers independently.
 This frees up your SMEs to focus on providing strategic insights for unique, high-value questions rather than answering the same basics over and over.